Organic Architecture: ‘A sensible process with a purpose’

 - He introduced the principle of ‘metamorphosis’ in architecture.

-- This enabled him to express development processes of nature, culture and human consciousness through his work.
+- This enabled him to express the development processes of nature, culture, and human consciousness through his work.

 - He derived inspiration from nature and natural forms.